 Each Psychotherapy/Counselling session normally lasts one hour.
 However, when we work in the outdoors the client and I sometimes agree to extend the length of the sessions.
-Coaching sessions can last from one hour to much longer periods of time.
-We sometimes agree to stay out for a full day which allows the client to drop into a more creative place within themselves.
 From this more open place clients are increasingly likely to connect with who they really are and what would bring more meaning into their lives.

 How often do we meet?

 I prefer to see people on a weekly basis.
 This helps us build a strong working alliance and our relationship can then be a space where issues more readily come to the surface and you can safely explore and work through them.